Pollution

 CONTAMINATION IN CASCO BAY

-Despite evidence that toxic chemicals are found throughout Casco Bay and its watershed, there is some good news.
-The levels of PCBs, dioxins, and many pesticides entering the environment have declined greatly over the past two decades.
-Levels of most heavy metals, pesticides, tributyltin, PCBs and low molecular weight PAHs have decreased in the sediments of the Bay since 1991.
+Despite the widespread presence of toxic chemicals in Casco Bay and its watershed, there is some encouraging news.
+Over the past two decades, levels of PCBs, dioxins, and many pesticides entering the environment have significantly declined.
+Since 1991, the levels of most heavy metals, pesticides, tributyltin, polycyclic aromatic hydrocarbons (PCBs), and low molecular weight polycyclic aromatic hydrocarbons (PAHs) in the Bay’s sediments have also decreased.

 Sources of Pollution